At Eye C of E Primary School we encourage everyone to find a love of books and to embark on their reading journey.

 As well as reading at home, children have a range of opportunities for reading in school.
 We are privileged to have a range of adult volunteers who give up their time to read with children on a 1:1 basis.
 Children also take part in 'Book Talk' sessions (see more about this below) where they can enjoy reading with their peers before discussing their responses to texts.
 We hold a range of reading events throughout the year including author and poet visits, bedtime stories evening for our Foundation Stage children and exciting ways to celebrate World Book Day.

 Book Talk is an approach developed by the education consultant 'Jane Considine'.
-It is an approach that we have been using for nearly a year now and it has brought excitement and life to reading.
+It is an approach that we have been using for over a year now and it has brought excitement and life to reading.

 During Book Talk, children are organised into reading attainment groups and share a set of the ‘same’ books pitched at their level with appropriate challenge.
 All pupils in the classroom will be accessing narrative, non-fiction or poetry at the same time.
 Book Talk takes place daily for approximately 30 minutes and once a week children will work intensively during this session with the teacher.